 Information Technology Services produces technology news items called TECH Bits geared primarily to Temple University faculty and staff.
 TECH Bits are distributed via e-mail on a weekly basis during the semester.
 An archive of these messages appears below.
 For more information about Temple resources, visit the Faculty or Staff websites.

-It's the week before Fall break and you have a great head start on your final paper.
-Don't lose it over break!
-There's always the possibility that your computer can crash, or the file can end up corrupted.
-To avoid this risk, back up your work in the cloud using Temple's free cloud-based storage options:
+It's the day before finals and the last thing you want to happen is to lose all your study guides, final papers and projects.
+There's always the possibility that your computer can crash or the file can become corrupted.
+To avoid this risk, back up your work using Temple's free cloud-based storage options:

 Need feedback on a presentation or report?
 Wondering who can attend your event?
 Want to solicit ideas on a project or take a vote on how to proceed?
 Try using Microsoft Forms to quickly create a questionnaire and gather this information.